Product Information Management (PIM):

 Anticipate the workload over time with dedicated widgets

 The various widgets that make up the PIM dashboard provide a clearer overview of the product repository.
-By creating customised indicators based on your business recurrences, the PIM can become a real operational analysis tool.
+By creating personalized indicators based on your business recurrences, PIM can become a real operational analysis tool.